Probabilistic Deep Learning for Real-Time Large Deformation Simulations: Introduction

-Another way to speeding up FEM computations is to use model order reduction (MOR) methods.
-The general concept of MOR, e.g., applied to a discretized FEM formulation, is to ﬁnd a low dimension subspace in order to approximate the full space at an acceptable loss of accuracy.
-This potentially enables to controlling the trade-off between accuracy and computation time.
-Also MOR was able to be adapted to work within the large-deformation regime, see, e.g., \citep{KERFRIDEN2011850}, which was for instance applied to simulate and control soft robotic arms~\citep{PODSoft} or to reduce computational costs in nonlinear fracture mechanics problems~\citep{MOR1}.
-However, the efficiency of MOR-based techniques deteriorates when large-deformations are present.
+There are various specialized FEM-based approaches to cut down the solution time at the cost of sacrificing the accuracy, see, e.g., ~\citep{fastFEM}.
+An important class of such approaches is the model order reduction (MOR) methods, with Proper Orthogonal Decomposition (POD) being one of the notable examples.
+The general concept of POD, e.g., applied to a discretized FEM formulation, is to ﬁnd a low dimension subspace in order to approximate the full space at an acceptable loss of accuracy.
+This potentially enables controlling the trade-off between accuracy and computation time.
+POD was adapted to work within the large-deformation regime, see, e.g., \citep{KERFRIDEN2011850}, which was for instance applied to simulate and control soft robotic arms~\citep{PODSoft} or to reduce computational costs in nonlinear fracture mechanics problems~\citep{MOR1}.
+However, the efficiency of POD deteriorates in high non-linear regimes since it relies on a linear combination of few basis vectors and thus oversimplifies the model \citep{BHATTACHARJEE2016635}.
+Proper Generalised Decomposition (PGD) is another MOR technique, in which the solution of the complete problem is computed as a finite sum of separable functions.
+The compact solution, though not optimal, in general, provides a very light format to store the solution in the form of a meta-model, thereby speeding up the solution times. \citep{PGD} implemented PGD based approach for computationally efficient simulations of hyper-elastic responses.
+However, the accuracy of PGD methods decreases when the separation of variables assumption cannot respect the problem to solve \citep{PGD_drawback}.